-- Prerequisites, corequisites, advisories on recommended preparation, and enrollment limitations - Repeatability status - Weekly meeting hours (lecture, lab, or internship) - Credit limitations (when course content partially overlaps that of another course, or the number of transferable units differs from the unit credit awarded by the course) - Whether field trips are required - Whether the course is transferable - Whether the course is repeatable (or is part of a family of repeatable courses)
+- Prerequisites, corequisites, advisories on recommended preparation, and enrollment limitations - Weekly meeting hours (lecture, lab, or internship) - Credit limitations (when course content partially overlaps that of another course, or the number of transferable units differs from the unit credit awarded by the course) - C-ID approval information - Whether field trips are required - Whether the course is transferable to CSU or UC - Former course ID information such as "Formerly AES 1" - Information regarding co-listed (same-as) courses - Enrollment limitations such as "only open to students accepted to the nursing program" or "students must test negative for tuberculosis" - Grading information such as "Offered on a pass/no pass basis only" - Information that the course does not award degree credit or is a noncredit course - Whether the course is repeatable (or is part of a family of repeatable courses)

-However, the additional information in the preceding list will be obtained from other sources as the course outline is developed.
+For each course, the published catalog is expected to specify the supplemental information listed above.
+However, as noted above, the information in the preceding list will be obtained from other sources as the course outline is developed.
 Please do not include this supplemental information in the Catalog Course Description field in the CMS.